History of the Scythians

-History

 Pre-Scythian period

-The arrival of the Scythians in Europe was part of the larger process of westwards movement of Central Asia nomads towards Southeast and Central Europe which lasted from the 1st millennium BCE to the 1st millennium CE, and to which also participated other Iranic nomads such as the Cimmerians, Sauromatians, and Sarmatians.
+The arrival of the Scythians in Europe was part of the larger process of westward movement of Central Asian Iranic nomads toward Southeast and Central Europe that lasted from the 1st millennium BCE to the 1st millennium CE, in which other Iranic nomads such as the Cimmerians, Sauromatians, and Sarmatians also participated.

 Beginning of steppe nomadism

-The formation of genuine nomadic pastoralism itself happened in the early 1st millennium BCE due to climatic changes which caused the environment in the Central Asian and Siberian steppes to become cooler and drier than before.
-These changes caused the sedentary mixed farmers of the Bronze Age to become nomadic pastoralists, so that by the 9th century BCE all the steppe settlements of the sedentary Bronze Age populations had disappeared, and therefore led to the development of population mobility and the formation of warrior units necessary to protect herds and take over new areas.
+The formation of genuine nomadic pastoralism per se happened in the early 1st millennium BCE due to climatic changes causing the environment in the Central Asian and Siberian steppes to become cooler and drier than before.
+These changes caused the sedentary mixed farmers of the Bronze Age to become nomadic pastoralists, so that by the 9th century BCE all the steppe settlements of the sedentary Bronze Age populations had disappeared, thus leading to the development of population mobility and the formation of warrior units necessary to protect herds and take over new areas.

 These climatic conditions in turn caused the nomadic groups to become transhumant pastoralists constantly moving their herds from one pasture to another in the steppe, and to search for better pastures to the west, in Ciscaucasia and the forest steppe regions of western Eurasia.

 The Chernogorovka-Novocherkassk complex

-The first wave of nomadic populations who originated in the parts of Central Asia corresponding to eastern Kazakhstan or the Altai-Sayan region, had, beginning in the 10th century BCE and lasting until the 9th to 8th centuries BCE, migrated westwards into the Pontic-Caspian and Pannonian Steppe regions, where they formed new tribal confederations which constituted the Chernogorovka-Novocherkassk complex, among whom were the Agathyrsi in the Pontic Steppe, as well as the Cimmerians in the Caspian Steppe, and possibly the Sigynnae in the Pannonian Steppe.
-The archaeological and historical records regarding these migrations are however scarce, and permit to sketch only a very broad outline of this complex development.
+The first wave of nomadic populations who originated in the parts of Central Asia corresponding to eastern Kazakhstan or the Altai-Sayan region, had, beginning in the 10th century BCE and lasting until the 9th to 8th centuries BCE, migrated westward into the Pontic-Caspian and Pannonian Steppe regions, where they formed new tribal confederations constituting the Chernogorovka-Novocherkassk complex, among whom were the Agathyrsi in the Pontic Steppe, as well as the Cimmerians in the Caspian Steppe, and possibly the Sigynnae in the Pannonian Steppe.
+The archaeological and historical records regarding these migrations are however scarce, and permit only a very broad outline of this complex development to be sketched.

-The Chernogorovka-Novocherkassk complex developed natively in the North Pontic region during the 9th to mid-7th centuries BCE from elements which had earlier arrived from Central Asia, due to which it itself exhibited similarities with the other early nomadic cultures of the Eurasian steppe and forest steppe which existed before the 7th century BCE, such as the Aržan culture, so that these pre-Scythian early nomadic cultures were part of a unified Aržan-Chernogorovka cultural layer originating from Central Asia.
+The Chernogorovka-Novocherkassk complex developed natively in the North Pontic region during the 9th to mid-7th centuries BCE from elements that had arrived earlier from Central Asia; thus it exhibited similarities with the other early nomadic cultures of the Eurasian steppe and forest steppe that existed before the 7th century BCE, such as the Aržan culture, so that these pre-Scythian early nomadic cultures were part of a unified Aržan-Chernogorovka cultural layer originating from Central Asia.